-There can be other detrimental effects on custody, child support, spousal support and kick-out orders from the residence.
+There may be other detrimental effects on custody, child support, spousal support and kick-out orders from the residence.
 Examples include:

 - A perpetrator of domestic violence may be prevented from receiving spousal support;

 - A perpetrator parent must overcome the presumption that it is not in a child's best interests for the perpetrator parent to have joint custody with the other parent;

 - A perpetrator may be required to attend a 52-week batter's program;